circletron/circletron/readme.md

 circletron is a tool to simplify working with monorepos.
 Currently monorepos managed via lerna are supported.

-It allows splitting up `.circleci/config.yml` among subprojects in the monorepo such that each subproject can define its own commands, workflows and jobs.
-Jobs defined within subpackage specific workflows can then be automatically skipped in branches where no changes were detected.
+With circletron the `.circleci/config.yml` is distributed across subproject directories within the monorepo.
+Each subproject can define its own commands, workflows and jobs.
+Jobs defined within subpackage specific workflows will be automatically skipped in branches where no changes were detected.

 ## How to use